Comedy hip-hop: 2010s

 "Thrift Shop" by Macklemore & Ryan Lewis broke into charts internationally in 2012.

 In the mid-2010s, Ryan Harryman, a San Jose State University student and member of the school's water polo club team, became a viral sensation on the Internet under the stage name "3PAC."
 He was known for his self-produced music videos, bombastic and aggressive comedic rap songs, and diss tracks targeting mainstream rappers like Eminem and 2 Chainz, as well as YouTube gaming channel PewDiePie.
 3PAC made a guest appearance on The New CALassic, a comedy hip-hop mixtape performed by Internet music critic Anthony Fantano (under his "Cal Chuchesta" alter ego) that was released in August 2015.
 Harryman died at the age of 24 in October 2015 after suffering severe brain damage during a water polo practice.

 In 2015, American rapper Hopsin released a song called "No Words", a satirical song making fun of "mumble rappers".
 In the song, Hopsin only speaks in unintelligible gibberish while using expensive cars, guns, drugs, and women in bikinis in the music video to imitate modern rappers.

 In 2017, YouTube personality Filthy Frank released a music project titled Pink Season, the second album performed under the name "Pink Guy".
-Some songs on the album fun at hip-hop music as a whole, among other things.
+Some songs on the album poke fun at hip-hop music as a whole, among other things.
 The track "Hand On My Gat" for example, features a character named PolitikZ that acts as a caricature for hardcore underground rappers; that character's previous appearance was on the Filthy Frank video "BAD INTERNET RAPPERS" (uploaded in November 2014), where he performed a song called "Real Hip Hop" that directly parodied the stereotypical anti-mainstream and politically charged attitudes of underground rappers.
 The Pink Season album reached number one on the iTunes charts and peaked at 70 on the Billboard 200.

 In April 2018, Internet personality and music critic Anthony Fantano began releasing more satirical hip-hop tracks under his Cal Chuchesta alter ego, releasing the tracks "Coin Star" and "Don't Talk To Me."

 In the late 2010s, new artists in the genre such as Lil Dicky and Ugly God were also gaining popularity, helping the genre to maintain a substantial loyal following.
 There has also been an uprising in meme rappers such as Yung Gravy and Zack Fox.